About

 Established in 1999, The Howard G. Buffett Foundation’s mission is to catalyze transformational change to improve the standard of living and quality of life, particularly for the world’s most impoverished and marginalized populations.
 We use our resources to improve conditions and create change in the most difficult circumstances and geographies.

-We invest our funding in four main areas: food security, conflict mitigation, combatting human trafficking, and public safety.
+We invest our funding in three main areas: food security, conflict mitigation and countering human trafficking.

 The Foundation continues to make smaller investments in cheetah and mountain gorilla conservation, where we have historical knowledge and relationships.